icanteven-code/api-excercise-project/README.md

 ### Tags   🔖
-Another feature we want to add to our products are tags - think of them as the hashtags of a social platform.
+Another feature we want to add to our products are tags - think of them as the hashtags used in a social platform.
 The tags are just text-strings, that are open to the user to add and change.
 We don't have any requirements for them, they're just a set of words, selected and set to a product.

 #### 11 Tags - Add a tag field to product
 **Description**
 As a user I want to see and use the tags for our products.
 You need to add a new field `tags`, which is an array of strings.
 These tags inside the array can be a single or multiple words.

-**Acceptance Criteria******
+**Acceptance Criteria**
 - New `tags` field added to products
     - `tags` is always returned by `GET products/`
-    - `tags` can be empty and return an empty array `[]`
+    - `tags` can be empty and then is returned as empty array `[]`
 - At least 3 products have **each** 3 tags set (hint: you can use the same tag on multiple products)